wiktorbag/hyperparameter-portfolio/README.md

    Implements the algorithm from *Sequential Model-Free Hyperparameter Tuning* to sequentially select hyperparameters that optimize ranks across datasets.

 2. **Portfolio Loading**
-   Easily load the pre-constructed portfolios from `portfolios.csv` to perform further experiments or analyses.
+   Easily load the pre-constructed portfolios from the portfolios folder to perform further experiments or analyses.

 ## Future Work